 Yes that’s right, not only is Between England & Iowa my travel and lifestyle blog, it is now a book!
 “Between England and Iowa: A Year In The Life Of An Emigrating Wife” is my story all about the realities of expat life.
 For a whole year I kept a journal.
 I wrote down my expat milestones, ALL my thoughts and feelings and documented each time I came across something that sent me into culture shock!

 I was a delivery driver in the UK.
 I spent hours every week stuck in traffic, driving a manual (stick shift) vehicle, driving along country lanes, navigating roundabouts…I thought I had seen and experienced a lot when it comes to driving and was fairly confident in my abilities.
 That was until I moved to America.
 Here are some tips for driving in America and some of the differences between driving in America and the UK!

 When I moved to the USA, I got a job in an elementary school, partly because I wanted the time off (don’t get me started on the lack of the USA ‘vacation days’) and because I had already had previous experience from working in a special education school in the UK, it seemed like the perfect option!
 I was recently contacted by a fellow expat who wanted to know what some of the differences are between education in the 2 countries!

-I can’t believe it’s the end of April already!
+I can’t believe it’s the end of September already!
 Here I’ll be looking back on what I’ve been up to this month, the places I’ve been, the highs and lows, life as a Brit in the States and other random things I’m finding interesting this month!